 Maintenance of Tools: Storing tools in a designated spot can help maintain their condition and functionality, reducing the likelihood of damage and the need for replacements.

 In summary, shadow boards are a simple yet effective solution for managing tools efficiently in any workspace.
 By organising tools visibly and accessibly, shadow boards ensure that workflows are streamlined and workspaces remain orderly and safe.
+The durability of shadow boards means they provide long-term benefits, even in demanding work environments where frequent use and harsh conditions are common.
 This system is particularly beneficial in environments where time and safety are of the essence, such as in construction, manufacturing, and auto repair shops.

 Step-by-Step Implementation